What Does Life With Lupus Look Like In 5 Years?

 This prompted me to think of all of us in the lupus community…daily, living our lives that have been touched by illness and difficulty.
 What were we able and willing to do?
 Did we even want to think about 5 years from now, knowing that we may be in worse condition?
 Or…could we imagine the benefit in changing things today, to impact our lives down the road?

-Sometimes for me, I intellectually know and believe things…yet I can’t always translate that into action.
+Sometimes for me, I intellectually know and believe things…yet I cannot always translate that into action.
 As many of us know, it is actually our emotions that motivate us to take action.
 THINK – FEEL – ACT!
 You can know what to do, and still not do it.
 You might even be able to list all the reasons, scientific facts, and figures, and believe with 100 percent certainty that this is what you need to do.
-So, where’s the disconnect?
-You’re still not doing it!
-I’ll tell you…it’s because you don’t FEEL it!
+So, where is the disconnect?
+You are still not doing it!
+I’ll tell you.
+It is because you do not FEEL it!

 Creating change, at its’ core, tends to be a boring methodical process.
 It’s all about the habits we create and put in place…daily, weekly, monthly, yearly.
 This is enough for anyone to say…eh, I’ll get to it eventually.
 Here’s the rub: We will never make something a habit without making it a priority and committing to it.
 We may do things here and there, and that provides just enough change or movement in the right direction to make us believe we have created change.
 That would be a false belief.
 We haven’t created lasting change, and thus…in a week, a month, even year(s)…we find ourselves faced with similar circumstances.